 The financial product intends to invest at least 20% in sustainable investments that contribute to a combination of environmental and social objectives that are not aligned with the EU taxonomy.
 The financial product is not committed to achieving any specific objective or combination of sustainable investment objectives.
-There is therefore no minimum commitment to sustainable investments with a social objective.
+There is therefore no minimum sustainable investment commitment.